OutTV (European TV channel)

-OUTTV (stylized as OUTtv) is a European-based television channel which can be viewed via cable television/digital television as a premium channel in the Netherlands, Belgium, Luxembourg, Sweden, Germany, Austria, Israel and Spain.
+OUTTV (stylized as OUTtv) is a European-based television channel which can be viewed via cable television/digital television as a premium channel in the Netherlands, Belgium, Luxembourg, Sweden, Germany, Austria, Israel, Portugal and Spain.
 OUTtv reaches more than 10 million households in Europe and Israel.
 It was launched on 2 April 2008 by OutTV Media B.V. and has been available on cable since 4 April 2008.

 OUTtv was initiated by Marc Putman, who started the channel thanks to a business background in the digital television industry and by various private investors, whereby the brand was registered in Europe independently.
 The channel was launched on Wednesday 2 April in Amsterdam, initially for the Netherlands only, but there was an interest from other distributors outside the Netherlands.
 The first the channel outside the Netherlands was launched with a Swedish version in Sweden in 2010 at Comhem (now Tele2).
 Afterwards followed new expansions, in 2010 in Belgium and the OUTtv Deutschland channel was launched in 2012 and in Luxembourg in 2014.
 The Spanish tv-channel started in 2016 at Orange ES.
 In Israel, the channel was launched at HOT -named PRIDEtv- with a Hebrew subtitles in 2018.

 At the initial launch in 2008 the OutTV Canada channel also was with the same name launched a couple of years earlier in Canada.
 Some of the programmes were licensed initially with support of OUTtv in Canada.

 An HD-simulcast started through Ziggo in the Netherlands on 30 November 2017.
 Since 2025 all European operators offer the HD version with mostly catch-up services.

 Programming and audience

-OUTtv is a lifestyle and entertainment channel which offers a broad range of programs, such as drama, comedy, talk shows, documentaries and films, which are mostly targeted towards the [LGBTQ community], though its main audience are gay male with a high percentage of 40% female (mainly straight) viewers].
+OUTtv is a lifestyle and entertainment channel which offers a broad range of programs, such as drama, comedy, talk shows, documentaries and films.
+Its content is mostly targeted towards the LGBTQ community, and its main audience consists of gay men, though there is a high percentage of 40% female (mainly straight) viewers.